 - Solid growths (tumors)

-Dentists recommend that you get them taken every 2-5 years to check the teeth and mouth for problems.
+Dentists recommend panoramic X-rays every 2-5 years to check the teeth and mouth for problems.
+As we age, our health is always able to change, meaning you must monitor and maintain your oral health.
 If you have concerns about radiation, digital panoramic X-rays are an excellent alternative.